Category: minieasternloop2017

 Hey Guys!
 Are you ready for the second part of our Arkansas adventures?

 The main reason we were in the Little Rock area was to visit the Arkansas State Capitol Building.
-Y’all know about our rule of visiting the SCB before we can put the state sticker on our map.
+Y’all know about our rule of visiting the SCB before we can put the state sticker on our map…so we try to make it to the SCB once we get to a new state as soon as we can.
+Sometimes that’s the first day and sometimes we’ll be in a state for a month before we can get to the Capitol Building.

 We enjoyed the Arkansas SCB.
 It has a lovely dome!
 There’s something to be said for clean lines and modest decorations.
 It had not one, but two of these fantastic staircases.

 Both of the House and Senate Chambers were locked.
-We didn’t get to go inside, but I did snap the picture above through the window.
+We didn’t get to go inside, but I did snap the picture above (right) through the window.
 I do love stained glass domes!
-I love these big brass doors!
-I had The Dude stand in front of one so you could get a better perspective of their size.
+And check out these big brass doors in the picture on the left!
+I had Alex stand in front of them so you could get a better perspective of their size.

 The Little Rock Central High School National Historic Site includes the Visitor Center, this gas station where protests took place, and the High School itself.
 The high school is still a working school so the only way to tour it is on a Ranger led tour.
 We, unfortunately, didn’t get to go on one.
 I would have liked to, but timing didn’t work out.